-Younger visitors will enjoy a play area with swings and pedal planes.
+Younger visitors will enjoy a play area with pedal planes.
 For kids aged between 8 and 17, a free Young Eagles airplane flight may be available.

 Most important of all, Pioneer Airport is a place to savor the sights and sounds of vintage flying machines in their “natural habitat.”

 Weather permitting, flights take place from Pioneer Airport’s grass runway every day during the season.

 Open daily from Memorial Day to Labor Day, 10:30 a.m. - 4:30 p.m.
 (Pioneer Airport is closed for flights during EAA AirVenture, but the hangars are open for visitors to wander around.)